Pagination¶

 and limit

-query parameters to the endpoint, which are used to paginate.
+query parameters to the endpoint, which are used to

+paginate.
 The model returned by the endpoint is a Page

 example.py

-from fastsqla import Base, Paginate, Page
+from fastsqla import Base, Paginate, Page, lifespan

 from pydantic import BaseModel